qexk/hf-vault/README.md

 Pull requests are welcome!
 Tests are not mandatory, but a good typed representation of the business logic is always better.

 1. Fork the project
+2. Switch to the develop branch: `git checkout develop`
-2. Create your feature/hotfix branch: `git checkout -b feature/be-faster` or `git checkout -b hotfix/stop-choking-on-nulls`
+3. Create your feature/hotfix branch: `git checkout -b feature/be-faster` or `git checkout -b hotfix/stop-choking-on-nulls`
-3. Commit your changes following these [commit guidelines]
+4. Commit your changes following these [commit guidelines]
-4. Push your branch
+5. Push your branch
-5. Open a Pull Request
+6. Open a Pull Request

+### Overview

+- [`./src`](./src): all the source files.
+- [`./src/HfVault.fs`](./src/HfVault.fs): entry point and crawler implementation.
+- [`./src/Forum`](./src/Forum): these modules represent a hierarchical layer of the forum (root > theme > thread > post), every module provides a type and a `load` function.
+- [`./src/Dto`](./src/Dto): these modules represent the logic using types and help validate the data before inserting it into the database.

+### Libraries used

+- [HtmlAgilityPack]: parsing HTML
+- [Aether]: optics
+- [FSharp.Data.Npgsql]: PostgreSQL type provider
+- [Logary]: logging
+- [Hopac]: mainly used for logging, the rest is classic F# Async

 ## Acknowledgements